Pivot-minors and the Erd\H{o}s-Hajnal conjecture: Introduction

 Chudnovsky and Oum~\cite{chudnovsky2018vertex} proved an analogue of the Erd{\H{o}}s-Hajnal conjecture that for every graph $H$, the class of $H$-vertex-minor-free graphs has the (strong) Erd{\H{o}}s-Hajnal property.
 Kim and Oum~\cite{kim2021erdHos} conjectured a strengthening that for every graph $H$, the class of $H$-pivot-minor-free graphs has the (strong) Erd{\H{o}}s-Hajnal property.
 We prove this conjecture.
 Pivot-minors shall be formally defined in Section~\ref{EH:sec:pivot}.

-\begin{theorem} For every graph $H$, there exists $\epsilon > 0$ such that for all $n > 1$, every $n$-vertex graph with no pivot-minor isomorphic to $H$ has two sets $A, B$ of vertices such that $|A|, |B| \ge \epsilon n$ and $A$ is either complete or anticomplete to $B$. \end{theorem}
+\begin{theorem} For every graph $H$, there exists $\epsilon > 0$ such that for all $n > 1$, every $n$-vertex graph not containing $H$ as a pivot-minor has two sets $A, B$ of vertices such that $|A|, |B| \ge \epsilon n$ and $A$ is either complete or anticomplete to $B$. \end{theorem}

 Since the strong Erd{\H{o}}s-Hajnal property implies the Erd{\H{o}}s-Hajnal property, we obtain the following corollary of Theorem~\ref{main}.